airatk/kaishnik-bot/README.md

 Secondly, the `requirements.txt` file is included to the repository.
 So, enter `pip3 install -r requirements.txt` to the console to have all the necessary stuff.

-Finally, type `python3 startup.py` to launch.
+Finally, type `python3 launch.py` to launch.

 ## Other stuff
 * `update-logs/` folder contains notes which were sent to users as update announcements.

 ## Design
 All the stuff was drawn using Pixelmator Pro.

-_Undescribably useful, joyfully cute!_

 ![kaishnik_bot logo][5]
 ![kaishnik_bot poster][6]